audeering/shift/README.md

-# SHIFT - Affective Video & Text to Speech
+# Video Text to Affective Speech System

-TTS via [mimic3](https://pypi.org/project/mycroft-mimic3-tts/) for `speaker_style_vector` creation, free of recording and environmental noise artifacts, followed by [StyleTTS2](https://github.com/yl4579/StyleTTS2).
+This repository implements the Video Text to Affective Speech system for the [SHIFT Project](https://shift-europe.eu/).
+The system transforms textual descriptions and silent videos/images into expressive, affective speech, enhancing accessibility and engagement for cultural heritage (CH) institutions.

+## Overview

+Video Text to Affective Speech system is based on [StyleTTS2](https://github.com/yl4579/StyleTTS2) for English, with optional support for non-affective TTS of [other langauges](https://github.com/MycroftAI/mimic3-voices) via the [mimic3](https://pypi.org/project/mycroft-mimic3-tts/) system.

+## Available Emotional Voices

+<a href="https://audeering.github.io/shift/">Listen to available voices!</a>

+## Other Languages (Non-emotional)

+Although this system builds Affective TTS only for English.
+For other languages, use any of the [Mimic3 Voices](https://github.com/MycroftAI/mimic3-voices), it will automatically call Mimic3 for non-English voices.

 ### Installation